astropy/astroplan/docs/paper/paper.md

 We present astroplan – an astropy affiliated Python package for observation planning and scheduling.
 Astropy is the core Python package for fundamental astronomical computations.
-An ecosystem of astropy affiliated packages provides efficient access to more specific astronomical tasks.
+It has an ecosystem of "affiliated packages" that provides efficient access to more specific astronomical tasks, of which astroplan is one.

 The astroplan API is designed to provide efficient access to common observational quantities computed with the full precision of astropy, without